Welcome to Tri4Japan

 Japan is gripped by its worst disaster since WWII.
 Earthquakes, tsunami and now nuclear radioactivity fears.

 Rieko and Mike Trees in JapanMy Japanese wife Rieko and I lived in Japan for many years and have family and friends there.
+On Friday 11th March 2011, we watched in horror when the earthquake and tsunami hit Eastern Japan.

 We instantly knew we had to do something.
 One of the port towns called Kamaishi was literally washed away in front of our eyes…